Amtrak: On-time performance

 On-time performance is calculated differently for airlines than for Amtrak.
 A plane is considered on-time if it arrives within 15 minutes of the schedule.
 Amtrak uses a sliding scale, with trips under 250 mi considered late if they are more than 10 minutes behind schedule, up to 30 minutes for trips over 551 mi in length.

 Outside the Northeast Corridor and stretches of track in Southern California and Michigan, most Amtrak trains run on tracks owned and operated by privately owned freight railroads.
-BNSF is the largest host to Amtrak routes, with 6.3 million miles.
+BNSF is the largest host to Amtrak routes, with 6.3 million train-miles.
 Freight rail operators are required under federal law to give dispatching preference to Amtrak trains.
-However, Amtrak has accused freight railroads violating or skirting these regulations, resulting in passenger trains waiting for freight traffic to clear the track.
+Amtrak has accused freight railroads of violating or skirting these regulations, resulting in passenger trains having to wait for freight traffic to clear the track.

 The railroads' dispatching practices were investigated in 2008, resulting in stricter laws about train priority.
 Subsequently, Amtrak's overall on-time performance went up from 74.7% in fiscal 2008 to 84.7% in 2009, with long-distance trains and others outside the NEC seeing the greatest benefit.
 The Missouri River Runner jumped from 11% to 95%, becoming one of Amtrak's best performers.
 The Texas Eagle went from 22.4% to 96.7%, and the California Zephyr, with a 5% on-time record in 2008, went up to 78.3%.
-However, this improved performance coincided with a general economic downturn, resulting in the lowest freight-rail traffic volumes since at least 1988, meaning less freight traffic to impede passenger traffic.
+This improved performance coincided with a general economic downturn, resulting in the lowest freight-rail traffic volumes since at least 1988, meaning less freight traffic to impede passenger traffic.

-In 2018, Amtrak began issuing report cards, grading each host railroad similar to students, based on the railroad's impact to on-time performance.
+In 2018, Amtrak began issuing "report cards" to host railroads, grading each based on the railroad's impact to on-time performance.
 The first report card, issued in March 2018, includes one A (given to Canadian Pacific) and two Fs (given to Canadian National and Norfolk Southern).
-Amtrak's 2020 host report card gives Canadian Pacific and Canadian National an A, BNSF and CSX a B, Union Pacific a C+, and Norfolk Southern a D-.
+Amtrak's 2020 host report card gives Canadian Pacific and Canadian National an A, BNSF and CSX a B, Union Pacific a C+, and Norfolk Southern a D−.
+Amtrak's 2023 host report card gives Canadian Pacific Kansas City an A, CSX and Canadian National a B+, BNSF a B, Norfolk Southern a B−, and Union Pacific a C−.

+Amtrak's median on-time performance between 2018 and 2023 was 74.5%, reaching a high of 80% in 2020.
+It was highest on the Northeast Corridor (81.3%).
+The vast majority of hours of delay, about 57.5% on average, were caused by the host railroad.
+Long-distance routes performed similarly to the total weighted on-time percentage.